 The relay and switch work great!

-When the dash switch is in the "off" (Open circuit) position the power comes from the "always on" post in the fuse box, threw the Yellow w/Red striped wire, to the "remote" fuse, out of the "remote" fuse, over to the relay, threw the relay, and back down the Yellow wire, to the other post in the fuse box.
+When the dash switch is in the "off" (Open circuit) position the power comes from the "always on" post in the fuse box, through the Yellow w/Red striped wire, to the "remote" fuse, out of the "remote" fuse, over to the relay, through the relay, and back down the Yellow wire, to the other post in the fuse box.

 Everything functions as normal.

 When you turn the dash switch to the "On" (Closed circuit) position the relay turns off the power from the Yellow w/Red striped wire.
 Disabling the ESP, ABS, and BAS systems.
 The lights on the dash will light up letting you know it is disabled.